TuringLang/AdvancedVI.jl/docs/src/families.md

 As we can see, `LowRankGaussian` converges faster than `FullRankGaussian`.
 While `FullRankGaussian` can converge to the true solution since it is a more expressive variational family, `LowRankGaussian` gets there faster.

+!!! info
+    `MvLocationScaleLowRank` tend to work better with the `Optimisers.Adam` optimizer due to non-smoothness.
+    Other optimisers may experience divergences.

 ### API